US Paycheck Calculator

 Your gross pay is your total earnings before any deductions — either your annual salary divided by the number of pay periods, or your hourly rate multiplied by hours worked.
 For salaried employees paid bi-weekly, gross pay = annual salary ÷ 26.
 For semi-monthly pay, it's annual salary ÷ 24.

-Pre-tax deductions like 401(k) contributions, HSA contributions, and health insurance premiums are subtracted before taxes are calculated, reducing your taxable income and lowering your overall tax bill.
+Pre-tax deductions like 401(k) contributions, HSA contributions, and health insurance premiums are subtracted before federal taxes are calculated, reducing your federal taxable income.
+Note: CA and NJ do not allow HSA deductions for state income tax.
 Post-tax deductions (like Roth 401(k) contributions) come out after taxes are applied.

 Progressive tax rates apply to taxable income after standard deduction